B-Interactive/cloudflare-stream-wordpress/README.md

 # Cloudflare Stream for WordPress

 A fork from the official Cloudflare Stream plugin 1.0.5 for WordPress.
+This fork looks to achieve these key features:

+* Take full advantage of Cloudflare Stream's security features.
+* Uses signed URL's / tokens, so video access can be strictly controlled and limited.
+* Uses a limited access API token for API access, eliminating the use of the general API key which presents a huge security risk.
+* Uses the zone based API, further reducing potential attack surface area.

 The Gutenberg Block method of adding videos appears to be broken (in the original plugin also) and I plan to remove this feature completely from future versions until resolved.